 Negative Peer Pressure

-Negative peer pressure is friends negatively influencing each other.
+Negative peer pressure occurs when friends negatively influence each other.
 Examples of negative peer pressure include trying to talk someone into trying drugs, cigarettes, alcohol, and sex.
 Negative peer pressure can happen directly and indirectly.

 Direct Negative Peer Pressure